 Southerners used to pride manners above all else.
-Manners may be slipping in the South a little, but the true spirit of Dixie lives in many beuxs and belles.
-You will find that many Southerns still write thank you notes, RSVP and say "Sir" and "Ma'am."
-I find these general courtesies to be more common in the Southern states when I travel than the Northern ones.
-We're just a little friendlier down here.
+Manners may be slipping in the South a little, but the true spirit of Dixie lives in many beaux and belles.
+You will find that many Southerners still write thank you notes, RSVP, and say "Sir" and "Ma'am."

 These may seem a little out of date to visitors, but you'd be surprised how often these general etiquette rules are used all around in Arkansas.
 Some are used less commonly in big cities like Little Rock, but there are many towns around Arkansas where Southern manners and Southern slang reign supreme.
 All of these are adapted from actual etiquette books and columns (some from the 50s and 60s).
 This article is a little tongue-in-cheek, but you'd actually be surprised how often these manners are still practiced, especially in certain circumstances.

-- Be Civilized: A Southerner always maintains decorum.
+- Be civilized: A Southerner always maintains decorum.
 They never use foul language or make a commotion in public.
-Southerners also dress modestly, leaving a little to the imagination.
+Southerners also dress modestly, leaving little to the imagination.
 For formal events, this is often practiced today, though many relax manners for less formal occasions.

 - Don't embarrass others: A Southerner never corrects someone in public but will wait until a private moment when a correction would be less embarrassing.
 Southerners also never interrupt others when they are talking.
 This is still expected behavior for a well-mannered Southerner.